-With respect to compliance audits of KPN's operations, significant exceptions or deficiencies identified during the Compliance Audit will result in a determination of actions to be taken.
-This determination is made by KPN management with input from the auditor.
-KPN management is responsible for developing and implementing a corrective action plan.
-If KPN determines that such exceptions or deficiencies pose an immediate threat to the security or integrity of the DPP, a corrective action plan will be developed within 30 days and implemented within a commercially reasonable period of time.
-For less serious exceptions or deficiencies, KPN Management will evaluate the significance of such issues and determine the appropriate course of action.
+With respect to compliance audits, significant exceptions or deficiencies identified during the Compliance Audit will result in a determination of actions to be taken.
+Dependent of the deficiency this determination is made by KPN or the Issuing CA management with input from the auditor.
+KPN or the Issuing CA management is responsible for developing and implementing a corrective action plan.
+If KPN or the Issuing CA determines that such exceptions or deficiencies pose an immediate threat to the security or integrity of the DPP, a corrective action plan will be developed within 30 days and implemented within a commercially reasonable period of time.
+For less serious exceptions or deficiencies, KPN or the Issuing CA Management will evaluate the significance of such issues and determine the appropriate course of action.